 - Can hold the role of Clinical Supervisor thereby completing SCAs and SSAOP forms - Can examine in mock clinics, vivas and participate in the teaching & training of trainees at Core Surgical Training days.

 4.1.2.
-RCSI-BASED ASSESSMENTS
+RCSI-BASED ASSESSMENTS (Mandatory training days)

 a) Operative Surgical Skills (OSS)